-Whether you’re new to energy tracker tariffs or you’re looking for convenient, low-cost wholesale energy market prices, our Flexi Online (Index Tracker) package is for you.
+Whether you’re new to energy tracker tariffs or you’re looking for convenient, low-cost wholesale energy market prices, Utility Point’s Flexi Online (Index Tracker) package is for you.
 This package aims to replicate or track wholesale electricity and gas prices.

 This is in contrast to our fixed tariffs which charge you the same amount for your unit price during the year, allowing you to budget for each month and protecting you from price rises.
 Equally, this doesn’t take advantage of falling wholesale prices.

 Important information – The wholesale electricity and gas price can fall as well as rise, so you could pay more or less for your energy each month.
 If you are at all unsure of the suitability of the Flexi Online (Index Tracker) package for your circumstances, please contact us by email or call us on 03455 57 78 78.

 We don’t expect you to look at the price of gas and electricity every day, that’s our job after all, and we don’t expect you to just take our word for it either.
 That’s why we use independent price data provided by theice.com, a recognised body within the energy industry.

 How we calculate changes to your energy price

 When launching our new tariffs, we calculate the average price for the first full month ahead, i.e. for a tariff launched in January, we assess the average price for the month of February.
 At the end of each month we will assess the average price of the month ahead and compare it with the average price from the previous month.

 We will then calculate the difference in pence per kWh and your energy price will change (up or down) by that value on the 15th of the following month.
 All other elements of your tariff are fixed for the duration of your contract.